A Fall Planting Guide: Everything You Need to Know For Fall Color

 What Can I Plant in The Fall?

-This is a question our garden experts hear quite often, and the answer is pretty simple.
+This is a question our garden team members hear quite often, and the answer is pretty simple.
 In the fall, you can plant pretty much anything and you can continue planting as long as you can easily dig a hole in the ground.

 Take a look at the perennials, shrubs, and trees that are great for a fall garden and will add color well into the winter: